-Fern Jones is a Senior Fellow at Croatan Institute.
-A finance and investment professional, she brings broad experience from capital markets and portfolio management to the Institute's research and engagements.
+Fern Jones was a Senior Fellow at Croatan Institute.
+A finance and investment professional, she brought broad experience from capital markets and portfolio management to the Institute's research and engagements.

-In addition to working with Croatan Institute, Jones maintains strategic alliances with other investment advisers to provide financial risk evaluation and portfolio analysis.
-As a private securities market consultant, she manages teams of technical experts and sector specialists to develop niche investment exposures geared to institutions.
-The work focuses primarily on ventures in water, energy, agriculture and related biotech.
+In addition to working with Croatan Institute, Jones maintained strategic alliances with other investment advisers to provide financial risk evaluation and portfolio analysis.
+As a private securities market consultant, she managed teams of technical experts and sector specialists to develop niche investment exposures geared to institutions.
+The work focused primarily on ventures in water, energy, agriculture and related biotech.

-Jones was a founding Board Member and Treasurer of Triskeles Foundation.
-Currently she is an advisory member of the Trustees’ Finance Committee of the New York Society of Friends’ Quarterly Meeting.
-She also continues to serve as a fiduciary for disabled individuals and elders, joining families, fraternal and faith-based groups to advocate for the participation of people with diverse capacities.
+Jones was a founding Board Member and Treasurer of Triskeles Foundation and an advisory member of the Trustees’ Finance Committee of the New York Society of Friends’ Quarterly Meeting.
+She also served as a fiduciary for disabled individuals and elders, joining families, fraternal and faith-based groups to advocate for the participation of people with diverse capacities.

-She divides her time between New York City and North Carolina.
+She divided her time between New York City and North Carolina.

 S.M., Management, The Sloan School of Management, Massachusetts Institute of Technology